 Exploring the Great Fossil Mine of the southern North Sea

 Pictured left to right: Gavin Anthony (BSAJT); Jane Maddocks; Christin Mason; Rebecca Ferriera; HRH The Duke of Cambridge; Dr Rachel Bynoe (Fossil Mine project leader); Daniel Pascoe; Mary Tetley (BSAC CEO); Guy Trees; Tony Marshall (BSAC Vice President); Prof Fraser Sturt; Maria Harwood (BSAC Chair).

 2018 Duke of Cambridge Scuba Prize winners

-The winning project of The Duke of Cambridge SCUBA Prize 2018 is The Gun Rocks Cannon site project.
+The winning project of The Duke of Cambridge Scuba Prize 2018 is Gun Rocks Cannon Site.

-Congratulations to the project team leader Nicola Faulks and team members Peta Knott and Simon Smith who received the Award today presented by BSAC President HRH the Duke of Cambridge, at a ceremony in Kensington Palace.
+Congratulations to the project team leader Nicola Faulks and team members Peta Knott and Simon Smith who received the award presented by BSAC President HRH the Duke of Cambridge, at a ceremony in Kensington Palace.
 Read all about the ceremony here.

 Check out the Gun Rocks history and dive trail website for more information.

 2017 Duke of Cambridge Scuba Prize winners

 The first winners of the Duke of Cambridge Scuba Prize are the Project Highball team (Mark Paisey – East Cheshire SAC).